Hyundai to invest $7.4 billion in U.S. by 2025, with electric cars in focus

 Hyundai is also investing in robotics, urban air mobility and autonomous driving technology, the company said.

-Reporting by Hyunjoo Jin in Berkeley, California, Ankit Ajmera in Bengaluru and Heekyong Yang in Seoul; Editing by Nick Macfie and Steve Orlofsky
+Reporting by Hyunjoo Jin in Berkeley, California, Ankit Ajmera in Bengaluru and Heekyong Yang in Seoul; Editing by Nick Macfie, Steve Orlofsky and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.